Florida beats No. 11 WVU in Big 12-SEC Challenge 85-80

 NICHOLS BACK

-Florida assistant coach Darris Nichols faced West Virginia coach Bob Huggins for the third time.
+Florida assistant coach Darris Nichols faced Huggins for the third time.
 The Gators beat West Virginia in the 2016 Big 12/SEC Challenge in Gainesville, Florida, and at the 2018 Jimmy V Classic.
 Nichols was a point guard at West Virginia in Huggins’ first season in 2007-2008.

 POLL IMPLICATIONS